Nchrist89/Palms-Peaks-P1/README.md

 #### Images

-* Each image on the website has been created by proving AI with prompts to produce the desired image needed for my content.
+* Each image on the website has been created by providing AI with prompts to produce the desired image needed for my content.
 Prome AI has been mostly used on the home page Although a few others used have been Microsoft Designer, fal.ai, aitubo.ai which if any will be shown on the Gallery page.

 ### Acknowledgements